In this text, you have best waterproof shell jackets for men, from many different top brands, plenty of various options to choose, so keep reading.

 Again about the name first.
 So the meaning of the Beta here is the same as in all other Arc’teryx Beta jackets.
 But the letters SL mean super light.
 In practical terms, this implies a 40D nylon ripstop outer fabric, and underneath it, you have the Gore-Tex Paclite membrane.
 This is a 2-layer design with minimum seams and they are all taped.

-This SL jacket is meant to be just a shell, nicely packable and lightweight, an item which you will keep in the backpack until you need it.
+This SL jacket is meant to be just a shell, nicely packable and lightweight, an item that you will keep in the backpack until you need it.
 The model is perfect for hikers, backpackers, and climbers.
 You should know that it weighs only 11 ounces (312 g).

 Although lightweight, it still has all essential features, so the helmet-compatible hood is there, and it is with a single drawstring on the back.
 There are two hand pockets with laminated WaterTight zip.
 The front zip is of the same design.